 The problem arises when we can’t see it… Yet, you can be sure, it’s always there, standing right behind us.

-How the shadow is born?
+How is the shadow born?

 Every child knows kindness, love, and generosity, but also expresses anger, selfishness, and greed.
 These emotions are part of our shared humanity.
 But when we grow up, something happens.
 Traits associated with “being good” are accepted, while others associated with “being bad” are rejected.